CurtisThompson/spotify-history/README.md

-# spotify-history
+# Spotify History
-Analyse your Spotify history over the past 12 months with the Spotify API
+This repository is for the analysis of Spotify streaming history files obtained from the SPotify website.